Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: IV. Generic Functional form for and in 1-d systems

 for given arbitrary values of $l>0$ and $s\geq 0$.
 We also study the case

-We expect a priori that $\tilde\phi(x)$ is related with $\phi$ through a non-local functional strongly dependent on boundary conditions.That's is the expected price that we pay to do easily the ``time integration'' to get the quasi-potential in the $(\tilde\phi,\tilde\pi)$ new variables (see eq.(\ref{qp4})).
-The form of the non-local dependence is out of our algebraic control.
-We choose this form of the functional relation between $\phi$ and $\tilde\phi$ that are ``algebraically simple'' because it may capture the complexity of a non-equilibrium system through this class of analytic relations as it was shown by the work of Derrida et al. \cite{Derrida}.
-Nevertheless, one may attempt some other more complex possibilities, but, as we will see, with our elections, we are already at the edge of the mathematics we know today that permits us to get some explicit solution to our problem.

-However, we face a problem with this strategy.
-We are looking for a non-linear differential equation of order $s$ whose solution gives us the relation between $\tilde\phi$ and $\phi$.
-Such differential equations have $s$ arbitrary constants to be fixed.
-That is not a problem for periodic boundary conditions because we look for almost everywhere analytic functions.
-However, for systems whose dynamic is restricted in a fixed interval, the boundary conditions are just the field's values at the ends of it.
-Therefore we may have a set of arbitrary constants that are free and that define a family of solutions for our problem.
-In such cases, we think that those non-assigned constants should be fixed by looking for their values that minimize the quasi-potential.
+We choose this form for the functional relation between $\phi$ and $\tilde\phi$ because it is ``algebraically simple'' and it may capture the complexity of a non-equilibrium system as it was shown by the work of Derrida et al. \cite{Derrida} that we briefly explained in the introduction.
+Nevertheless, one may attempt some other more complex possibilities, but, as we will see, with our election, we are already at the edge of today's mathematics that permits us to get explicit solutions to our problem.
+Observe that in eq.(\ref{f}) we are looking for a non-linear differential equation of order $s$ whose solution gives us the relation between $\tilde\phi$ and $\phi$.
+Such differential equations have typically $s$ arbitrary constants.
+Some of them can be fixed by the boundary conditions.
+If there are constants still free after applying the boundary conditions, they should be fixed by looking the ones that minimize the quasipotential.